Did you know?

 How much activity?

-Kids and teens should get at least 60 minutes of physical activity every day, including vigorous activities that make them ‘huff and puff’.
+Kids and teens should get at least 60 minutes of moderate to vigorous physical activity every day.
 They can get even more health benefits from doing a couple of hours of physical activity every day.

 To help kids and teens be active every day, they need opportunities for sport, play and exercise at school, after school and on weekends.